Yadkin County Fire & Rescue

 2,477,165

-VOLUNTEER FIRE and RESCUE DEPARTMENT CALLS CALENDAR YEAR 2019
+VOLUNTEER FIRE and RESCUE DEPARTMENT RESPONDED CALLS CALENDAR YEAR 2023

-(Includes Fire, Medical, Service, Rescue calls as reported to the Office of the State Fire Marshal)
+(Includes Fire, Medical, Service, Rescue calls as self-reported by the Department)

 Arlington Fire & Rescue #16